iiiiivan/game/index.md

 - What were some of the problems you faced and how did you solve them?

-    THe code below shoots a bullet at the enemy closest to the player.
+    The code below shoots a bullet at the enemy closest to the player.

-    ``` Python
+    ``` python
     if window.is_key_down(KeyCode.SPACE):
         enemy=window.get_sprites_with_tag('enemy')
         bullet=window.create_sprite(Bullet)